automl/GenericWrapper4AC/examples/MiniSAT/README.md

       * With the option `--sol-file`, you provide a CSV file (whitespace separated) that includes an entry for each instance in the format `<instance name> <SATISIFABLE|UNSATISFIABLE>`
       * The instance specific is set to either `SAT` or `UNSAT`
     1.   `UNSATISFIABLE` can be checked with the two latter ways of checking `SATISFIABLE`

-The script `MiniSATWrapper.py` implements only the function to get the MiniSAT call.
-It gets the same inputs as `get_command_line_args()` and returns a string.

-You can call the MiniSAT wrapper with:
+An example call for minisat could the be following:

-`python examples/MiniSAT/SATCSSCWrapper.py --script examples/MiniSAT/MiniSATWrapper.py examples/MiniSAT/gzip_vc1071.cnf SAT 10 0 42 -rnd-freq 0 -var-decay 0.001 -cla-decay 0.001 -gc-frac 0.000001 -rfirst 1000`
+`python examples/MiniSAT/MiniSATWrapper.py examples/MiniSAT/gzip_vc1071.cnf SAT 10 0 42 -rnd-freq 0 -var-decay 0.001 -cla-decay 0.001 -gc-frac 0.000001 -rfirst 1000`

 This will run `MiniSat` on the instance `gzip_vc1071.cnf`, assuming that it is a `SATISFIABLE` instance, using at most 10 CPU seconds and a random seed of 42.
 This will be translated in the following call: